rmulhol/mastermind_the_first/README.md

-# This is a game of Mastermind where the computer is the codebreaker.
+This is a game of Mastermind where the computer is the codebreaker.

-# You get to set how many rows (anything between 2 and 6) and how many colors (between 2 and 8) to play with.
+In order to play, you must think up a 4 element long sequence drawn from a pool of six colors.

-# After you've chosen how many rows and colors to play, think up a secret code within those parameters.
 The computer will offer guesses and solicit feedback to figure out your sequence.

-# The computer's formula for solving the problem is based on Donald Knuth's "The Computer as Mastermind".
+The computer's formula for solving the problem is based on Donald Knuth's "The Computer as Mastermind".